KIrynaW/coast-keepers-project/README.md

   - A live chat section where like minded environmentalists can talk.

 ## **Testing Phase:**
 The testing and validation of the code was performed throughout the website creation, and overall no major issues were detected:
-  - At first we will look at the issues and bugs encounteredat the final stages of the project completion and how they were fixed.
+  - At first we will look at the issues and bugs encountered at the final stages of the project completion and how they were fixed.
   - Then we will look at how the website performs once all issues were cleared.

 ### **Bugs**